DPS Foundation Teacher Awards

 Grant Guidelines

-Awards may be made up to $500 for each project approved.
+Awards will be made from $500-$1,000 for each project approved.
 Monies must only purchase items not normally paid for by DPS.
-Projects must be completed during the 2023 school year.
-Winners/grantees will receive DPS purchase orders for supplies listed in the proposal from their school’s treasurer.
+Projects must be completed during the upcoming school year.
+Winners will receive DPS purchase orders for supplies listed in the proposal from their school’s treasurer.

 Projects should support student achievement and make relevant connections to the curriculum adopted by the Dayton Public Schools.